How to trade the USD/ZAR part 2: swing trading & position sizing

 - Swing trading looks to capture portions of a longer-term trends

-- For swing trading USD/ZAR, traders might consider using an indicator to help identify trend as well as an indicator to identify momentum triggers for entries and exits
+- For swing trading the USD/ZAR, traders might consider using an indicator to help identify trend as well as an indicator to identify momentum triggers for entries and exits

 - The following formula can help with position sizing: Number of contracts = Total Risk / value per point (pip) x stop distance